This policy is part of the school’s policies for safeguarding children.

 - Sent through school to join their youngest sibling.

 - If the children are to be collected by someone other than the parent/carer, this must be indicated to a member of staff before 2.45pm.
 The adult nominated to collect a child must be one of those named by the parent.
-Only adults – aged 16 years and over – should collect pupils, except where written parental authorisation is in place.
+Only adults – aged 16 years and over – should collect pupils.

 - Permission and arrangements for children leaving the school at the end of the day will be confirmed in writing by the parent/carer.
 The school reserves the right to refuse permission for a child to walk home alone depending on the distance and concerns the school may have at that time.